SAP-archive/iot-edge-samples/streaming-aggregation/README.md

 Once you convert this sample to your own streaming aggregation service, make sure you run thorough testing before deploying to the production landscape.
 Though this is a Java sample, internally it uses custom rule feature of the Streaming service to compute the aggregation.
 More in *High Level Design* section.

+This sample assumes the user has a working knowledge of SAP Edge Services, and is comfortable programming in Java.
+You must be familiar with the Streaming Service Edge Console -> specifically configuring streaming rules.

 ### What it does?

 It basically creates two types of streaming aggregations.
 We call it persistence aggregation and streaming rule aggregation.